mgrip/startd/README.md

 👋

-startd is a collection of [toolboxes](https://youtu.be/G39lKaONAlA?t=1398) 🛠📦 to help you get your new react web app up and running fast
+startd is a [toolbox](https://youtu.be/G39lKaONAlA?t=1398) 🛠📦 to help you get your new react web app up and running fast

 **Going from react component to fully functioning web app should be as easy as installing a local dependency**